s0l0ist/node-seal/docs/USAGE.md

 Creating encryption parameters is the first step, but can have drastic affects on the performance of your application as well as impose some limitations.
-There is no generic rule for creating a set of parameters for an application, but is a methodology behind optimization.
+There is no generic rule for creating a set of parameters for an application, but there is a methodology behind optimization.

 * Determine the scheme type the application requires.
 * Start with a 128 bit security context.
 Higher bit-strength options are available,